NicoleHitter/sweet-home-cakes/README.md

   * Type git clone, and then paste the URL you copied earlier.
   * Press Enter.
 Your local clone will be created.

+# Google Mail
+  * Create a google email account with a name relevant to you project.
+After you login, navigate to accounts settings, then click on Other Google Account Settings
+  * Navigate to accounts then import and click on other account settings
+  * In the signing into Google section, activate 2-step verification.
+  * Once verified click on app passwords, select Other as the app and give the password a name, for example Django
+  * Click create and a 16 digit password will be generated, copy this 16 digit password
+  * Add the following Email settings to the settings.py file

+  * Add EMAIL_HOST_PASS and EMAIL_HOST_USER variable, password and email address to your Heroku Config Vars

+# Stripe
+  * Open a Stripe Account
+  * Log in and click on 'Developers
+  * Navigate to API keys
+      * STRIPE_CURRENCY = 'usd'
+      * STRIPE_SECRET_KEY = os.getenv('STRIPE_SECRET_KEY','')
+      * STRIPE_PUBLIC_KEY = os.getenv('STRIPE_PUBLIC_KEY','')
+      * STRIPE_WH_SECRET = os.getenv('STRIPE_WH_SECRET', '')
+  * Copy the the publishable and secret keys
+  * Add the following in Settings.py
+  *Back in the Developers section on Stripe stripe navigate to webhooks and click create endpoint.

+Create a webhook for all events in Stripe and save the key

 # Credits